When to visit the vet?

 -

 What is Entropion in Cats?
-Entropion is an eyelid abnormality in which the eyelid rolls inward.
-This causes the eyelashes and skin of the lid to rub against the eye, which can lead to irritation and potentially serious eye problems.
+Entropion is an eyelid anomalyAn anomaly is a deviation from what is considered normal or expected.
+In medicine, it often refers to unusual physical or genetic characteristics that may be present at birth or develop later. in which the eyelid rolls inward.
+This causes the eyelashes and eyelid skin to rub against the eye, which can lead to irritation and potentially serious eye problems.

 -